HackYourFuture-CPH/program/courses/Frontend/advanced-javascript/week3/assignment.md

 # Assignment

-The homework for this week is to build a currency calculator using this API: https://open.er-api.com/v6/latest/USD
+The homework for this week is to build a currency calculator using [this API](https://open.er-api.com/v6/latest/USD)

 ## Technical specifications